The Betty Jane Narver Policy Fellowship

 A unique opportunity for future policy leaders

-Elena Hernandez, our 2012-2013 Betty Jane Narver Fellow, recently ended her time with us, and shared her thoughts.
+Jillian Pennyman, our 2013-2014 Betty Jane Narver Fellow, is wrapping up her time with us and shared her thoughts.

 What did you learn from your experience at B & PC?